theIoTLab/ProtocolAdapterLibrary/README.md

 Once the binding is done, Android will call the “onServiceConnected” method of your implementation of ServiceConnection.

 ##An inside look at the Protocol Adapter Library

+In the following paragraphs you will find a brief analysis of some components of the library.
+For a complete technical reference, please refer to the library's JavaDoc that you can find [here](https://github.com/theIoTLab/ProtocolAdapterLibrary/releases/download/v3.4.4/protocol-adapter-lib-3.4.4-javadoc.zip).

 ###The IProtocolAdapter AIDL interface
-This is the AIDL interface implemented by the Protocol Adapter and includes all the methods used by Applications to communicate with the PA.
+This is the AIDL interface implemented by the Protocol Adapter Manager and includes all the methods used by Applications to communicate with the PA.
-These methods are:
+These are the most significant methods:

 * `List<DeviceDescription> getConnectedDevices()` - Returns a list of all the devices connected at the moment with the Device Adapter.
 * `Map<String, List<String>> getDADevices()` - Returns a map containing the Device ID of all the devices paired with the smartphone that can be handled by at least one DA as the key, and a list of DA IDs of DA that can handle that device as the value.